 After months of dissection and analysis, it has been nearly universally agreed upon that Clinton and Kaine lost those crucial states because two key groups of voters either failed to vote or voted for other candidates: voters between the ages of 18 and 29, and white, low-income voters.

-While some have hypothesized that the Democratic Party lost these voters because it failed to incorporate the left-populist economic message popularized by Bernie Sanders into the Clinton campaign, others strongly believe that Clinton’s reputation as a Washington “insider” significantly reduced her appeal amongst voters who were looking for change.
+While some have hypothesized that the Democratic Party lost these voters because it failed to incorporate the left-populist economic message popularized by Bernie Sanders into the Clinton campaign, others strongly believe that Clinton’s reputation as a Washington “insider” significantly reduced her appeal amongst voters who were looking for the change.

 A New Hope?